 The Nebraska Community Energy Alliance (NCEA) was founded in June, 2014, by nine Nebraska communities: South Sioux City, Wayne, Central City, Bellevue, Nebraska City, Seward, Holdrege, Lexington and Gothenburg to sponsor its first Nebraska Environmental Trust (NET) grant of $403,000 to purchase electric and compressed natural gas vehicles and ChargePoint™ charging stations to demonstrate the economic and air quality benefits.
 Each participating community contributed fifty percent in local match for a total project worth approximately $800,000.

-Today, NCEA is 30 members and growing, adding to the founding nine communities Dakota County, Allen Consolidated Schools, Valley, Omaha Public Power District, the Metropolitan Area Planning Agency (MPO), Metro Community College, UNO Center for Urban Sustainability, UNL Durham School of Architectural Engineering and Construction at Peter Kiewit Institute, Gretna, Ashland, Lincoln (MPO), Hastings, Kearney, Superior, Minden, North Platte, Grand Island, Fremont, Auburn Department of Public Works, Aurora, and the Nebraska Safety Center.
+Today, NCEA is over 30 members and growing, adding to the founding nine communities Dakota County, Allen Consolidated Schools, Valley, Omaha Public Power District, the Metropolitan Area Planning Agency (MPO), Metro Community College, UNO Center for Urban Sustainability, UNL Durham School of Architectural Engineering and Construction at Peter Kiewit Institute, Gretna, Ashland, Lincoln (MPO), Hastings, Kearney, Superior, Minden, North Platte, Grand Island, Fremont, Auburn Department of Public Works, Aurora, and the Nebraska Safety Center.

 NCEA was awarded two 2018 grants by the Nebraska Environmental Trust.
 The Trust funds operate as partial match for three utility scale solar projects at Fremont, Gothenburg and Superior, and a micro solar project at Allen Consolidated Schools.
 A second grant continues the statewide electric vehicle charging station project initiated in 2014.
 The solar grant funding is for $579,970 for the first year, and $150,000 for a second year.
 The EV-EVSE grant funding is 566,514 for 2018.